 The first stage of the PCB manufacturing process is the fabrication of the bare board (without components).
 The quality of materials used for PCB construction is an important concern here.
 However, the priority is ensuring that the layout remains true to the design while adhering to the tolerance restrictions for board edge clearance, drill holes and spacing between pads, traces and other elements.
 To ensure these QC issues are addressed, your CM may perform the following tests:

-- Design for Manufacturing (DRM) – The design file is checked against the CM’s equipment constraints.
+- Design for Manufacturing (DFM) – The design file is checked against the CM’s equipment constraints.
 Most violations need to be corrected before the board can be constructed.

 - Electrical Testing

 - Flying Probe E Test – This is a non-invasive test to check continuity and is typically used for prototype runs.

 - Bed of Nails Test – This is a traditional in-circuit test (ICT) for production runs.
 It utilizes an electronic fixture with multiple pins to contact test points on the PCB.

 - Manual Inspection – Engineers visually inspect the board for errors or excess debris that may be remaining on the surface.

 - Automated Optical Inspection (AOI) – Although the level of equipment used varies from CM to CM, this testing is more reliable than manual visual inspection and is repeatable.
 AOI can identify the following problems.